dotnet/csharplang/proposals/format.md

 ### CLR stack allocation helpers
 The CLR only provides only [localloc](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.opcodes.localloc?redirectedfrom=MSDN&view=netframework-4.7.2) for stack allocation of contiguous memory.
-This instruction is limited in that it it only works for `unmanaged` types.
+This instruction is limited in that it only works for `unmanaged` types.
- This means it can't be used as a universal solution for efficientally allocating the backing storage for `params Span<T>`.
+ This means it can't be used as a universal solution for efficiently allocating the backing storage for `params Span<T>`.

 This limitation is not some fundamental restriction though but instead more an artifact of history.
-The CLR could choose to add new op codes / intrinsicts which provide universal stack allocation.
+The CLR could choose to add new op codes / intrinsics which provide universal stack allocation.
 These could then be used to allocate the backing storage for most `params Span<T>` calls.

 ``` csharp